naziaaliburong/ToDo/README.md

 This is ToDo web app.
 On "/" route a signup/login form appears.
 On successful login the user is navigated to "/dashboard" which is a protected route means only logged in users can access the "/dashboard".
 The "/dasboard" shows an input, edit icon, and delete icon to add, edit, and delete ToDo item respectively.
-If you want to access "/dashboard" log in with google.
+If you want to access "/dashboard" log in first.

 When user click + button, he adds a list.